 Source : ACLED - https://www.acleddata.com/data/

-Health: 13.2 million people require health assistance.
-The conflict has significantly damaged health facilities.
-Fuel shortages further hamper access to health services. ?
+Health: 12.2 million people require health assistance.
+The conflict has significantly damaged health facilities. ?